-As at 31 December 2016, the Group had three interest rate swap agreements.
+The Group had three interest rate swap agreements.
 Under two of the swap agreements, the Group paid a fixed interest rate of 0.73% on total Hong Kong dollar borrowings of approximately HK\$3.95 billion incurred under the Wynn Macau Credit Facilities in exchange for receipts on the same amount at a variable interest rate based on the applicable HIBOR at the time of payment.
-As at 31 December 2016, these two interest rate swaps fixed the interest rate on approximately HK\$3.95 billion of borrowings under the Wynn Macau Credit Facilities at 2.23% to 2.98% (2015: 2.23% to 2.98%).
+As at 31 December 2016, these two interest rate swaps fixed the interest rate on such amount at 2.23% to 2.98%.

-Under the third swap agreement, the Group paid a fixed interest rate of 0.6763% on U.S. dollar borrowings of US\$243.8 million (approximately HK\$1.8 billion) incurred under the Wynn Macau Credit Facilities in exchange for receipts on the same amount at a variable interest rate based on the applicable LIBOR at the time of payment.
-As at 31 December 2016, this interest rate swap fixed the interest rate on US\$243.8 million (approximately HK\$1.8 billion) of borrowings under the Wynn Macau Credit Facilities at 2.18% to 2.93% (2015: 2.18% to 2.93%).
+Under the third swap agreement, the Group paid a fixed interest rate of 0.6763% on U.S. dollar borrowings of US\$243.8 million (approximately HK\$1.91 billion) incurred under the Wynn Macau Credit Facilities in exchange for receipts on the same amount at a variable interest rate based on the applicable LIBOR at the time of payment.
+As at 31 December 2016, this interest rate swap fixed the interest rate on such amount at 2.18% to 2.93%.

-All three of the above swap agreements will expire in July 2017.
+All three of the above swap agreements expired in July 2017.